DanBloomberg/leptonica/README.md

       ./vcpkg install leptonica
   ```

-  * The leptonica port in vcpkg is kept up to date by Microsoft team members and community contributors.
+  * The Leptonica port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.